plaguss/movinets_helper/docs/how-to-guides.md

 # Fine-Tuning Movinet A2 Base

-This package has been used tested on google colab and the version dependencies are adapted for the case.
+This package has been used to fine-tune the model on google colab and the version dependencies are adapted for this case.

 The `movinet_tutorial.ipynb` uses tensorflow versions 2.9 and higher, and the correct movinet model versions are defined there, but there may be some error when calling `fit` to train the model.
 In that case, take a look at this [issue](https://github.com/tensorflow/models/issues/10590)